MLS® Active Inventory

 Roche Point homes typically range from $2.5M to $5.0M+ as of April 2026, with waterfront properties at the upper end.
 The neighbourhood's limited supply and exclusive character mean prices are among the highest in North Vancouver.

-Deep Cove Elementary (K–7) serves children in the neighbourhood, and secondary students attend Seycove Secondary (8–12), which offers the IB programme and fine arts specialization within North Vancouver School District 44.
+Elementary catchment in the Roche Point area is typically Sherwood Park or Cove Cliff Elementary depending on address.
+Secondary students attend Seycove Secondary (8–12), which offers the IB programme and fine arts specialization within North Vancouver School District 44.

 Roche Point offers one of Metro Vancouver's most compelling luxury investment arguments — the peninsula's geographic constraints mean supply cannot increase, ensuring permanent scarcity premium for existing properties.
 The combination of waterfront access, Cates Park, and Deep Cove proximity is genuinely irreplaceable.